The Sunset Tree: Background and themes

 Whereas the Mountain Goats' previous album We Shall All Be Healed explored Darnielle's late teenage and early young adult years involved with other methamphetamine users, on The Sunset Tree Darnielle looks further back to focus on his childhood and high school years, and domestic violence emerges as a central recurring theme.
 The album title refers to a scene in Samuel Butler's The Way of All Flesh in which the character Theobald beats his son Ernest for being unable to pronounce a hard C when singing a hymn.
 The hymn, "The Tyrolese Evening Hymn", begins with the lines "Come, come, come, Come to the sunset tree."

+Darnielle began writing songs for the album while the Mountain Goats were on tour in Europe in early 2004, a few months after the death of his stepfather Mike Noonan.
+He composed "Dance Music", "Magpie", "Hast Thou Considered the Tetrapod", and at least one other song on April 8, 2004, the day before a Peel Session at BBC Maida Vale Studios, where they performed early versions of the new material.
+Darnielle later reflected that he wrote the album in place of seeking therapy following his stepfather's death.

 In the album's liner notes, Darnielle writes: